Health First Colorado Primary Care Providers--We Need You in the ACC!

 The ACC is currently a managed fee-for-service (FFS) program.
 Enrolled PCMPs receive:

-- The usual FFS payments for medical services provided to ACC clients
+- The usual FFS payments for medical services provided to ACC members

-- A per-member-per-month (PMPM) for each enrolled client to support medical home services
+- A per-member-per-month (PMPM) for each enrolled member to support medical home services

 - Quarterly perfomance incentive payments based on regional success on key quality measures